 Studying on the Course… Learn how to be a Pioneer Evangelist

-After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4 gathered weekend residential ‘lecture blocks’ (venue TBC) and 2 virtual online lecture blocks.
+After successful completion of the FdA, or relevant Level 5 study from elsewhere, full-time students will study 6 modules over a further year, studying at 4-5 gathered weekend residential ‘lecture blocks’ (venues may vary) and 1 or 2 virtual online lecture blocks.
 In addition to these lecture blocks, all students will have on-line lectures/tutorials and worship times one evening each week during term time.

 What will you Study?